A Marketplace for AI-Generated Adult Content and Deepfakes: Data and methods

 Leveraging only image content may underestimate the true volume of explicit bounty requests.
 Users may request explicit content within the bounty title and/or description.
 For example, a poster may use a bounty request to generate NSFW content that they currently are unable to create by describing it with text.
 To ensure we capture these cases, we also wish to classify bounties based on their central themes.

-We employed a large language model to assign a primary thematic category to each SFW bounty.
+After the image-based classification described above, we employed a large language model to assign a primary thematic category to each SFW bounty.
 To select an appropriate model for this task, we first drew a sample of SFW bounties and applied manual annotations.
-We identified the three most prevalent bounty types---LoRA, image, and model---which together account for approximately 95\% of all bounties (see Figure~\ref{fig:fig2}).
+We identified the three most prevalent bounty types that together account for approximately 95\% of all bounties: LoRA, image, and model (see Figure~\ref{fig:fig2}).
 We then randomly sampled 50 bounties from each of these three types, yielding a total sample of 150 bounties.

 A human annotator conducted thematic analysis on the selected bounties.
-A single annotator was employed in part due to the substantial proportion of highly graphic or disturbing material on Civitai.
+While human annotation ensures contextual judgment in borderline cases, the choice of a single annotator was due to the substantial proportion of highly graphic or disturbing material on Civitai and the need to minimize exposure to this content.
 The procedure required the annotator to review the complete bounty content, including titles, descriptions, requirements, and any associated visual materials.
 For each bounty, the annotator assigned a primary thematic category that best represented the central focus or purpose of the request.
-The resulting thematic taxonomy comprises eight categories: human attributes; human deepfake; NSFW; fictional characters; scenes, objects, and clothing; style and culture; miscellaneous; and open requests.
+The resulting thematic taxonomy comprises eight categories: human deepfake; NSFW; human attributes; fictional characters; scenes, objects, and clothing; style and culture; miscellaneous; and open requests.
 Table~\ref{tab:taxonomy} provides the definition of each theme.